Continuous dependence estimates for nonlinear fractional convection-diffusion equations: Introduction

-see e.g.~\cite{Perthame,Car99,Chen/Karlsen,CoGr99} for precise references on~\eqref{nat:local-eq}.
-The case of nonlinear and nonlocal diffusions has been studied in \cite{DPQRV} in the setting of nonlocal porous media equations, and in ~\cite{Cifani/Jakobsen} where a general $L^1$-theory for \eqref{1} is developed along with connections to Hamilton-Jacobi-Bellman equations of stochastic control theory.
-Other interesting examples concern the class of nonsingular L\'evy measures satisfying~$ \int_{\R^d \setminus \{0\}} \dif \mu(z)<+\infty.$ In that case,~$\mathcal{L}^\mu$ is a convolution operator and~\eqref{1} can be seen as a generalization of Rosenau's models~\cite{KaNi98,KaNi99,LaMa03,LiTa01,ScTa92,Ser03} and nonlinear radiation hydrodynamics models~\cite{RoYo07} of the respective forms
+see e.g.~\cite{Perthame,Car99,Chen/Karlsen,CoGr99,Karlsen/Risebro} for precise references on~\eqref{nat:local-eq}.
+Nonlinear nonlocal diffusions have been invetigated in \cite{DPQRV} in the setting of nonlocal porous media equations and $L^1$ semi-group methods, and in~\cite{Cifani/Jakobsen} where an $L^\infty\cap L^1$ entropy solution theory is developed for more general degenerate equations of the form \eqref{1} along with connections to Hamilton-Jacobi-Bellman equations of stochastic control theory.
+Other interesting examples concern the class of nonsingular L\'evy measures satisfying~$ \int_{\R^d \setminus \{0\}} \dif \mu(z)<+\infty.$ In that case, \eqref{1} can also be seen as a generalization of Rosenau's models~\cite{KaNi98,KaNi99,LaMa03,LiTa01,ScTa92,Ser03} and nonlinear radiation hydrodynamics models~\cite{RoYo07} of the form

-where~$\ast$ denotes the convolution product w.r.t.~$x$ and~$g_\mu \in L^1(\R^d)$ is nonnegative with~$\int_{\R^d} g_\mu(z) \dif z=1$.
+where~$\ast$ denotes the convolution product w.r.t.~$x$ and~$g \in L^1(\R^d)$ is nonnegative with~$\int_{\R^d} g(z) \, \dif z=1$.

-Most of the results on such nonlocal convection-diffusion equations concern Equation~\eqref{nat:linear-eq} whose diffusion is linear.
-It is known that shocks can occur in finite time~\cite{AlDrVo07,DoDuLi09,KaNi98,KaNi99,KiNaSh08,LiTa01,ScTa92}, that weak solutions can be nonunique~\cite{AlAn10}, and that the Cauchy problem is well-posed with the notion of entropy solutions in the sense of Kruzhkov~\cite{Alibaud,KaUl10,LaMa03,ScTa92}.
-Results on nonlinear nonlocal diffusions can be found in~\cite{RoYo07} where entropy solutions of~\eqref{nat:hydro} are studied.
-Very recently, the entropy solution theory has been extended in~\cite{Cifani/Jakobsen} to cover the full problem~\eqref{1} for general singular L\'evy measures and nonlinear $A$.
+Most of the results on these nonlocal equations concern Equation~\eqref{nat:linear-eq} with the~$\alpha$-stable linear diffusions, and convolution models~\eqref{nat:hydro} with nonlinear but nonsingular L\'evy diffusions.
+It is known that shocks can occur in finite time~\cite{AlDrVo07,DoDuLi09,KaNi98,KaNi99,KiNaSh08,LiTa01,ScTa92}, that weak solutions can be nonunique~\cite{AlAn10}, and that the Cauchy problem is well-posed with the notion of entropy solutions in the sense of Kruzhkov~\cite{Alibaud,LaMa03,RoYo07}; see also the works~\cite{CoGrLo96,JaWi04} for the related topic of time fractional derivatives.
+The entropy solution theory has been generalized in~\cite{KaUl10} to singular but linear L\'evy diffusions along with nonlinear local diffusions.
+Very recently, it has been extended in~\cite{Cifani/Jakobsen} to cover the full problem~\eqref{1} for general singular L\'evy measures and nonlinear $A$.